fbpx

 Scholarships

-Financial assistance is available for spring break camps.
+Financial assistance is available adult classes.
 Whether your household would benefit from full tuition coverage or partial assistance, we want you to have what you need.
 Visit our Scholarships page to learn more about the easy two-step application process!

 If you’d like to make a donation to our education scholarship fund, click here to donate onlinedesignating it for the RLT Scholarship Fund.